Chief Officer's Blog

-Caroline Sinclair is the former Chief Officer for Orkney Health and Care, the Integration Joint Board for the islands.
-The blog will continue once the vacancy of Chief Officer post has been filled.
+Sally Shaw is the new Chief Officer for Orkney Health and Care, the Integration Joint Board for the islands.
+Sally will be writing a regular blog for the website.

 This will be my last blog, so I would like to take this opportunity to thank all the OHAC staff for their hard work and their dedication to providing excellent care and support to the community.
 I have very much enjoyed my time here and wish all of you all the best for the future.

 Since the last blog, we’ve been working to implement the learning from the staff survey.
 In February 2018 we circulated the first OHAC newsletter which aims to improve communication and celebrate success by providing good news stories and information to our staff.
 The next issue will, hopefully, contain both OIC and NHSO service information.
 I also held my first “Meet the Chief Officer” session on 31 January where staff where able to book appointments to chat to me about any issues or questions they had.
 The next one is scheduled for 25 April and will be an opportunity to meet with the Heads of Service.
 Scott Hunter, Head of Children and Families, Criminal Justice and Chief Social Work Officer, and John Trainor, Head of Health and Community Care, both of whom have been busy trying to visit all of the OIC services as well.
 If you would like to see the details of the action plan that we developed following the survey, which shows a more full description of what is being planned, available from the 'Related Downloads' section of this page .